Simple Loan Payment CalculatorCASAPLORERTrusted & Transparent

 Secured loans and lines of credit

 Secured loans and lines of credit are called "secured" because they are backed by an underlying asset like a home or car.
 If you can't pay back the loan or default, the lender may repossess the asset.
-As a result, these types of loans and lines of credit reduce the lender's risk, so they provide lower interest rates.
+As a result, these types of loans and lines of credit are considered higher risk and usually have higher interest rates and lower debt-to-income requirements than secured loans and lines of credit.

 Mortgages are the most common type of secured loan.
 They are secured by a home or real estate property.
 Mortgages usually have the lowest interest rates compared to other types of loans and lines of credit.
 If you default on your mortgage or the value of the home drops below the borrowed amount, your lender may choose to foreclose your home taking ownership of the property to sell it for repayment of the mortgage.